jasonleebrown/UCE_phyluce_pipeline/README.md

 Running only 6 taxa, 385 loci, and over 19 cores, the analysis finished in a matter of seconds.
 You can view the tree by installing [FigTree](https://github.com/rambaut/figtree/releases).
 To open it on a Linux machine, simply type `figtree` into the Terminal (note that you have to be running Java 8, not Java 7).
 Open the file `RAxML_bipartitions.muscle-nexus-raxml_75p_3`.
 Figtree contains numerous options for manipulating images of phylogenetic trees.
 You can reroot, rotate branches, adjust branch widths, create a circle tree, and more.
 Here is a modified image of my RAxML tree:

 ![raxml tree](https://i.imgur.com/iVswDBF.png)

 This is more or less in line with what we know of the *Ameerega* phylogeny.
 The node labels are boostrap values, a measure of support for that node.
 You can add them by selecting "label" as the displayed value for node labels in FigTree.

-**JLB Update 10/2020**
+**JLB Update viewing trees - 10/2020**
+Viewing trees via FigTree is perfectly fine, however I hate changing Java back and forth.
+Thus, I prefer to use the website [TreeView](http://etetoolkit.org/treeview/).
+Select 'Tree in Newick Format' and select the file "RAxML_bestTree.muscle-nexus-raxml_75p_3".

-I strongly suggest you install raxml a more traditional way.
+**JLB Update on running and install RAxML - 10/2020** I strongly suggest you install raxml a more traditional way.
 Here's the RAxML command I used:
 ```
 sudo apt update